-How to protect your business from wind and hail damage
+How does business insurance cover wind and hail damage?

-Strong winds and hailstorms can cause significant damage in very little time to a business’s property, resulting in costly repairs and potentially a lengthy business disruption.
-Beyond the typical structural damage from a storm, gale-force winds can push trees or projectiles onto buildings, and hail can shatter windows and damage your exterior.
+Strong winds and hailstorms can cause significant damage in very little time to your business property, resulting in costly repairs and disrupting your business.
+Gale-force winds can push trees onto buildings.
+Hail can shatter windows and damage your exterior.

 Ensuring you have adequate small business insurance in place will help your business recover in the aftermath of a storm.
 But it’s also essential that you take steps to protect your property before a severe weather event.
 From regularly inspecting your roof to securing equipment and valuables, the following actions will help you reduce the risk of damage to your business in the event of a storm.